francesco-saponaro/recipe-cookbook/README.md

 * When displaying filtered results, the "recipe name" filter info will display with a colon punctuation ":" prior to the name.
 I have managed to remove all other unnecessary syntax from the results with the "replace" method, however, I don't seem to be able to target this particular colon.
 * When adding a comment, the comment does not immediately show in the comments section below.
 It will only show once leaving the page and reloading it.
 * Fixed Firefox Unordered list aligning issue by adding -moz-fit-content to the width property and -moz-center to the text-align property.
+* A few days prior to submitting this projects, upon trying to open the deployed version of the website, the page would throw a "Type Error - None object is not subscriptable".
+This would only happen if I tried to log in from my laptop, while it worked fine on my phone.
+I fixed this error by clearing the data on the application storage on the dev tools.
+Unfortunately, even with the help of a tutor, I wasn't able to find out why this happened.

 ## Deployment
 This project was developed using Gitpod, a [Github repository](https://github.com/francesc-droid/recipe-cookbook) was created and regular commits were pushed to the repository through Git commands.